astroumd/lmtoy/docs/wishlist.md

       rfi(10)

-  have to decide on if you filter down or up, and if we allow a - sign in front of a directive
+  have to decide on if you filter down or up, and if we allow a - sign in front of a directive.

+  This is quite involved, and not clear with the current capabilities if we still need it.

 * Additional parameters from the Hedwig proposal system should go in the workflow, so they can be used in the pipeline, and eventually go